pnuehrenberg/click-and-track/README.md

 # click&track

-A web application for manual object tracking in videos.
+A simple web application for manual object tracking in videos.
 It allows you to load a video, mark the locations of multiple objects at specific frames, and export the tracking data to a CSV file.

+> **Note:** This is a learning project focused on web development with TypeScript, React, modern UI/CSS, and deployment practices, but nevertheless, it should be fully functional.

 ## Features